Frequently Asked Questions

 Additional tests may be scheduled in order to evaluate the patient’s medical condition.

-Treatment recommendations will be provided after the Amyloid Clinical Team reviews and discusses each case.
+Treatment recommendations will be provided after the Amyloidosis Clinical Team reviews and discuss each case.
 When appropriate, patients will meet or speak with the Stem Cell Transplant or Clinical Trials staff to discuss their care.
 In some cases, recommendations will be deferred until final test results are available; for example, some complex genetic testing may take four to six weeks to complete.